concord-consortium/CEASAR/README.md

 While this build process may work on Mac (untested) on the PC you gain the ability to use the Oculus Quest in `Link` mode for live in-editor debugging while wearing the headset, if your headset is set up correctly (Developer mode needs to be enabled on the device, which can only be done via the Oculus iOS / Android application for administering your device).

 ### Building for Hololens2
 Make sure you are using the `hl2-2019` branch when working with the HoloLens.
-Full information on Hololens build configuration consult [the MRTK installation guide](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Installation.html).
+For full information on Hololens build configuration consult [the MRTK installation guide](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Installation.html).

 #### Prerequisites
-The following prerequisites are required to build and deploy to a HoloLens.
+The following prerequisites are required to build and deploy to a HoloLens as of July 2021.
 - Install Unity 2019.4.18f1.
 - Install the Unity 2019.4 Universal Windows Platform module.
 - Install Visual Studio 2019.
-- Using the Visual Studio Installer, install the Visual Studio Universal Platform development Workload.
+- Using the Visual Studio Installer:
+  - install the Visual Studio Universal Platform development Workload.
-- Using the Visual Studio Installer, install the Visual Studio Game development with Unity Workload.
+  - install the Visual Studio Game development with Unity Workload.
-- Using the Visual Studio Installer, install the Visual Studio Universal Platform development Workload.
+  - install the Visual Studio Universal Platform development Workload.
-- Using the Visual Studio Installer, install the USB Device Connectivity Individual Component.
+  - install the USB Device Connectivity Individual Component.
-- Using the Visual Studio Installer, ensure that the Windows 10 SDK Individual Component is installed (this should be installed with the Universal Platform development Workload).
+  - ensure that the Windows 10 SDK Individual Component is installed (this should be installed with the Universal Platform development Workload).

 #### Unity Settings
 Unity is used to create a Visual Studio solution from the Unity CEASAR project.
 Ensure that the following settings and configurations are enabled before building.
 - Ensure that Unity is pointing at your current installation of Visual Studio.
-From the Unity menu select Edit > Preferences.
-Set the installed version of Visual Studio 2019 as the External Script Editor (you may need to browse to the installed Visual Studio executable in your Program Files folder).
+  - From the Unity menu select Edit > Preferences.
+  - Set the installed version of Visual Studio 2019 as the External Script Editor (you may need to browse to the installed Visual Studio executable in your Program Files folder).
 - In the Unity Build Settings, change the platform to Universal Windows Platform.
 - Select all of the required HoloLens scenes under Scenes in Build (note that the HoloLens uses different scenes than the other platforms - the HoloLens scenes are located in `Assets/Scenes/Hololens`).
 - Set the Target Device to HoloLens.